samridht23/blog/content/posts/neovim_configuration_guide.md

 -- To adjust the indentation of an existing line you -- can use command `Ctrl + >` or `Ctrl + <' o.autoindent = true

--- wrap the lines that are longer than the width of the window o.warp = true

 -- effectively disables automatic text wrapping
 -- o.textwidth = 0